They say the ancient Egyptians worshipped cats. I wonder what future humans will say about us when they examine our Internet servers!

 She signed up to my mailing list and then said, “Ummm… that’s pretty annoying that your confirmation email goes straight to my spam folder.”

 Checking my email subscriber stats I discovered that a large portion of email subscribers weren’t confirming their email address – a very important step in the double opt-in process.

-The above is a screenshot from my AWeber account showing a huge block of recent subscribers who signed up and then didn’t confirm their email address.
+The above is a screenshot from my email marketing service showing a huge block of recent subscribers who signed up and then didn’t confirm their email address.

 This is bad.

 Now, there are some people who have been saying lately that AWeber mail outs are getting delivered to the spam folder a lot more.
 I don’t know if this is true but I can assure you I am looking into it very seriously as the majority of my business (other than the blog) is done via email marketing.